Probate Q&A Series

 Third, respond in writing to the person or party making the accusation.
 State that you did not file any paperwork, refer them to the clerk’s records, and ask them to retract their claim.
 You may include a certified letter demanding withdrawal of the false accusation.

-Fourth, if the accuser persists, consider filing a formal denial or motion with the clerk of court.
-North Carolina courts allow interested parties to file an entry of appearance or petition to protect their rights.
+Fourth, if the accuser persists, consider filing a formal denial or other appropriate filing with the clerk of court.
+North Carolina procedure may allow interested parties to file documents to protect their rights, including affidavits or petitions depending on the circumstances.
 You can file an affidavit stating the facts under oath.
-The court may then notify the accuser to show cause why they believe a sale was initiated.
+The court may then address the matter through appropriate estate procedures.

 If the dispute escalates, you can pursue remedies for wrongful accusation.
 Although North Carolina probate court jurisdiction is limited to estate matters, you may seek relief in superior court for defamation or malicious falsehood if the allegations harm your reputation.
 Consult counsel early to preserve deadlines and evidence.